ivucica/theoutcast/theoutcast/readme.txt

 5. INSTRUCTIONS

 Before playing the game, copy the "Tibia.spr" from your "Tibia version 7.6" client's folder.
-Place it into The Outcast's folder and name it "Tibia76.spr"
+Place it into The Outcast's folder and name it "Tibia76.spr".
+Also, please copy the "Tibia.spr" from your "Tibia version 7.92" client's folder.
+Place it into The Outcast's folder and name it "Tibia79.spr"

 On the main menu click on Login.
 Enter the server you want to connect to, the account number and password.
 Under protocol, enter either 760 or 770 (note: 770 is not operational in this release).
 Click OK.
 Choose one character.

 When the map loads, you can walk around with WSAD.
 Press ESC to leave the game.